richardstartin/richardstartin.github.io/_posts/2022-03-27-range-counts.md

 ![Results](/assets/2022/03/range-counts/range-count-time-streams.png)

-Inlining or no inlining, it's inefficient to use linear search if the transactions are sorted, which they are.
+Inlining or no inlining, it's inefficient to use linear search if the transactions are sorted, which they are (by time).
 As far as I'm aware there's no way to communicate to the Stream API that a collection is already sorted and can be skipped over, and it doesn't know how to crack filter predicates to exploit this anyway.
 So avoiding the Stream API and writing old fashioned Java code is effective.
 In the benchmark data, the time range predicate selects about 10% of the data, so the other two predicates should only apply to this much data.